pimutils/todoman/docs/source/usage.rst

 output in a pre-defined format that will remain stable regardless of user configuration or version.

-The format is JSON, with one todo per line.
+The format is JSON, with a single array containing each todo as a single entry (object).
 Fields will always be present; if a todo does not have a value for a given field, it will be printed as ``null``.

 Fields MAY be added in future, but will never be removed.